jaimiem17/OnlineStore-CPST4270/RUNNING.md

 # Happy Feet Marketplace - Installation & Run Guide

-This document explains how to build a runnable release of the Happy Feet console marketplace and how to run it with the bundled H2 database.
+This guide explains how to build a runnable release (executable JAR) of the Happy Feet console marketplace and how end users can install and launch it.
+The project is plain Java and ships with everything it needs (including the H2 database driver) in the repository.

 ## Prerequisites
 - Java 8+ (JDK for building, JRE acceptable for running a prebuilt JAR)